ldynia/archcolider/4.ADRs/005 Service readiness checks.md

 ## Context

 Currently there are only several services planned, but most of them require time for initialization (warming cache for instance) and they can't start processing requests from other services immediately.
-The situation might arise at restarting of service, introducing a new instance, or some other situations.
+The situation might arise when restarting a service, introducing a new instance, or some other situations.

-If service is not ready for processing a request the timeout might happen and the supervisor might decide that there should be a new instance that leads to cascade effect and higher bills in the end.
+If a service is not ready for processing a request, the timeout might happen and the supervisor might decide that there should be a new instance that leads to a cascading effect and higher bills in the end.

 ## Decision